Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

 ### Tutorial

 1. Open Shift application.
-A new window's instance of Shift should appear like the following one:
+A new window instance of Shift should appear like the following one:

 <figure>
     <img src="images/usd_tutorial_02/step_01_t02.png" alt="Shift UI.">